 The National Oceanographic Museum is a leading marine research institute in Southeast Asia and one of 10 fascinating cultural and historical destinations in Vietnam.
 The museum boasts substantial collections of marine species and Vietnam archipelago history.
 It will enrich your trip to Nha Trang city with unforgettable experiences of the ocean world.
 Nha Trang City is a popular coastal attraction in Vietnam, given its spectacular scenery, fair weather, and abundance of tasty seafood.
 Amid tons of travel destinations in Nha Trang, the National Oceanographic Museum tells a different story about the underwater world that sea lovers shouldn’t miss.
-A visit to Nha Trang Oceanography Institute offers a great opportunity to gain insights into marine science and oceanic wildlife.
+A visit to Nha Trang Oceanography Institute with Vietnam DMC in India offers a great opportunity to gain insights into marine science and oceanic wildlife.

 About the National Oceanographic Museum of Vietnam